 Utah Counseling License Requirements

+As of May 2021, there are 10,570 counselors working in Utah in different areas of the profession.1-5 Although Utah has strict requirements for prospective and licensed counselors, recent data suggest this state has an excellent job outlook and offers competitive salaries.
+A Utah counseling license could be a good career move for those with the dedication necessary to obtain licensure in this growing profession.
 If you are thinking about pursuing counseling licensure in Utah, this guide will help you understand the steps required to become a Clinical Mental Health Counselor (CMHC) or another type of professional counselor in the state.
-There are currently 7,500 counselors working in Utah in different areas of the profession.1-5 Although Utah has strict requirements for prospective and licensed counselors, recent data suggest this state has an excellent job outlook and offers competitive salaries.
-A Utah counseling license could be a good career move for those with the dedication necessary to obtain licensure in this growing profession.

 Table of Contents